 Vitarich Corporation (the Company) was incorporated in the Philippines and registered with the Securities and Exchange Commission (SEC) on July 31, 1962 to engage primarily in manufacturing and selling of feeds and livestock.
 On March 30, 2012, the SEC approved the extension of its corporate life for another 50 years.
 The Company's shares of stock were registered with the Philippine Stock Exchange on February 8, 1995.

 The subsidiaries of the Company are as follows:

-Percentage
+The said like the last Percentage

 Line of Business 2019 2018

-Manufacturing 100% 100%
+Gromax, Inc. (Gromax) Philippines Favorite Chicken, Inc. Manufacturing 100% 100%

-Distributor - -
+(PFCI) Distributor - -

-Manufacturing Line of Business2019Manufacturing100%Distributor-